Article By: Leanne Ridgeway

 First off, this album is fantastic.
-I have been repeat listening to ‘Equilibrium’ for the past three weeks, but unable to tell a soul due to the timing of the album announcement.
-I admit, my not being able to share a single song has had me twitching, but relief comes today… finally!
-Equilibrium ups the ante on Gozu’s heavy hand and may just take the whole pot and end the game.
+‘Equilibrium’ has been on repeated listening for the past three weeks, but unable to tell a soul due to the timing of the album announcement.
+I admit, my not being able to share song has had me twitching, but relief comes today!
+‘Equilibrium’ ups the ante on Gozu‘s heavy hand and may just take the whole pot and end the game.

-The interview with Marc and Doug, as well as a SoundCloud audio stream and Video premiere for the first track is below, but first some press release info about the new album from Blacklight Media:
+The interview with Marc and Doug, as well as a SoundCloud audio stream and Video premiere for the first track is below, but first some press info from Blacklight Media:

 On April 13th, Boston’s rock/metal outfit GOZU will release their new album, Equilibrium, via Blacklight Media Records.
-For a first preview of Equilibrium, the video for the new single “Ricky ‘The Dragon’ Steamboat” (directed by Tony Simone at Zenbeast Audio can be viewed below.
+For the first preview of ‘Equilibrium’, the video for the new single “Ricky ‘The Dragon’ Steamboat” (directed by Tony Simone at Zenbeast Media) can be viewed below.

 Pre-order ‘Equilibrium’ in the following formats [links far below]: